mvallim/live-custom-ubuntu-from-scratch/README.md

 * **Marcos Vallim** - *Founder, Author, Development, Test, Documentation* - [mvallim](https://github.com/mvallim)
 * **Ken Gilmer** -  *Commiter, Development, Test, Documentation* - [kgilmer](https://github.com/kgilmer)

+See also the list of [contributors](CONTRIBUTORS.txt) who participated in this project.

 ## Ways of Using this Tutorial

 * (Recommended) follow the directions step by step below to understand how to build an Ubuntu ISO.